litprog/litprog/lit_v3/11_overview.md

 > So commit messages to me are almost as important as the code change
 > itself.

 This obviously depends on your workflow, but personally I almost never read commit messages.
 If they are read at all, it is once as part of a review process and never again.
-If these messages truely are valuable, then I think it would be better to keep explanatory prose together with the code itself, rather than hidden away in the commit history.
+If these messages truly are valuable, then I think it would be better to keep explanatory prose together with the code itself, rather than hidden away in the commit history.

 ## Example Continued